QuineDot/rust-learning/src/m-rpitit-alikes.md

 ```

 This is called "capturing" the generic lifetime.
 In this case it means that callers
-will treat the returned value as if it contains the `&str` which we passed in.
+will treat the returned value as if it contains the `&str` which we passed in (uses
+of the iterator will keep `*s` borrowed).
 However, we're not actually doing that!
-So this may cause unexpected borrow checker
-errors, like so:
+So this may cause unexpected borrow checker errors, like so:
 ```rust,compile_fail
 # #![deny(elided_lifetimes_in_paths)]
 # use either::Either;